Ace2489/zig-kv-store/README.md

 ```
 cd zig-kv-store
 ```
-Run the program (The logs are currently printed to stderr, so pipe those away to prevent distractions)
+Run the program (The logs are currently printed to stderr,redirect them to prevent distractions)
 ```
 zig run src/main.zig 2> error.txt
 ```